 West Virginia Quit Claim Deed Form

-Name of preparer (§ 39-1-2a): The name of the individual who prepared the Quit Claim Deed must appear at the end of the form.
+Name of Preparer (§ 39-1-2a): The name of the individual who prepared the deed must appear at the end of the form.
 The name may be printed, typewritten, stamped, or signed.
-The Deed must feature precisely the following statement, with the preparer’s name inserted in the appropriate space: “This instrument was prepared by (name)”.
+The name of the preparer must be written as follows: “This instrument was prepared by (name).”

-Transfer tax (§11-22-6): A state tax is imposed on any Deed recorded in West Virginia.
-Due to this, the Quit Claim Deed must have a statement or declaration of the consideration paid or the value of the property signed by the party the Grantor or Grantee (or another party, if appropriate).
+Transfer Tax (§11-22-6): A state tax is imposed on all deeds created in WV.
+Due to this, the quit claim deed must have a statement or declaration of the consideration (payment) made or the value of the property signed by the party the Grantor or Grantee (or another party, if appropriate).
 The form of declaration provided by § 11-22-6 may be used for this purpose.
 Once completed, the statement or declaration must be either appended on the face or at the end of the form.

 Signing (§ 39-1-2): Must be signed by the Grantor and either acknowledged by a Notary Public or witnessed by two (2) witnesses.

 In accordance with § 39-1-2, the completed deed must be recorded at the Clerk of the County Court in the county where the property or land lies.
 The Grantor should be prepared to pay any recording fees.

 Recording Type: West Virginia is a “notice recording statute” state (§ 40-1-9).